Shantang3/ACE-CPT-Notes/Personal Notes/Chr14-15: Age, Musculoskeletal Issues.md

 Hip arthritis and hip replacement

-- Knee: Pay close attention to the hip, ankle and foot (pronation or supination).
-1. address any imbalance between right and left sides, 2. address any tightness and instability in the hip, ankle, and foot that may be contributing to femoral internal rotation, 3. improve hip-hinge mobility and stability.
+- Knee: Pay close attention to the hip, ankle, and foot (pronation or supination).
+1. address any imbalance between right and left sides, 2. address any tightness and instability in the hip, ankle, and foot that may be contributing to femoral internal rotation, and 3. improve hip-hinge mobility and stability.
 4. Improve the strength of the muscles of the posterior chain.
 U

 Iliotibial (IT) band friction syndrome: Observe positional imbalance of the pelvis.
+Tightness in the IT band causes an excessive lateral force to the patella via its fascial connection, and is associated with patellofemoral pain syndrome.

 Tendinitis

 Patellofemoral pain syndrome (PFPS)

-- Ankle and Lower leg: 1. address mobility and stability in the foot and ankle, 2. improve strength in the muscles that control movement in the sagittal plane and then transverse plane, 4. improve strength in posterior chain
+- Ankle and Lower leg: 1. address mobility and stability in the foot and ankle, 2. improve strength in the muscles that control movement in the sagittal plane and then transverse plane, 4. improve strength in the posterior chain

 Shin splints (medial tibial stress syndrome MTSS and anterior shin splints)